Rita Katoola

 Thesis project

-Access to university is recognized as a key vector of social integration, but current policies remain fragmented, conditional and often ill-adapted to the realities of the public concerned.
-This research proposes a cross-cutting analysis of public integration policies, migratory pathways and institutional practices, based on a body of theory combining the sociology of integration and social inclusion.
-It is also based on in-depth fieldwork, in particular with the SILLAT association, which the doctoral student co-founded and directed at regional level, and which works to help exiles gain access to further education.
-The aim is to identify the systemic, institutional and symbolic obstacles to effective resumption of studies, while proposing an integrative inter-institutional model, articulating universities, support structures, local authorities and associative actors in a logic of co-responsibility.
-Through a qualitative approach involving interviews, participant observation and documentary analysis, this thesis aims to contribute to a critical reflection on French integration policy and to the construction of more inclusive public policies in the field of higher education.
+Access to university is recognized as a key vector for social integration, but current policies remain fragmented, conditional, and often ill-suited to the realities of the target audience.
+The research offers a cross-analysis of public integration policies, migration pathways, and institutional practices, drawing on a theoretical corpus that combines the sociology of integration and social inclusion.
+It is also based on in-depth field research, particularly within the SILLAT association, a community-based organization that works to promote access to education for exiles, which the doctoral student co-founded and directed at the regional level.
+The aim is to identify the systemic, institutional, and symbolic obstacles to effectively resuming studies, while proposing an integrative interinstitutional model that brings together universities, support structures, local authorities, and community organizations in a spirit of shared responsibility.
+Through a qualitative approach involving interviews, participant observation, and documentary analysis, this thesis aims to contribute to a critical reflection on French integration policy and the development of more inclusive public policies in the field of higher education.

 Edited by Éric Savarese and Catherine Mercier-Suissa